 No matter how you look at it, at the moment, the Japanese whisky world is facing an insurmountable wall.
-Simply put – well aged Japanese whisky is running out.
+Simply put – well aged Japanese Scotch is running out.

 Do a little search on Google, visit a few liquor shops in Tokyo and Osaka, ask around, and in no time you will understand.
 The leading bottles of the movement, those bottles that have propelled Japanese whisky from its past unsung status to its current position as a globally-renowned, high-quality whisky, are running out, and marking a temporary “death” of the great Japanese whiskies we all know and love.